thowfickofficial/MlGallery/README.md

 # MLGallery

 ## Description
 "MLGallery" is a curated collection of innovative machine learning projects, showcasing a diverse range of applications and algorithms.
-Whether you're a beginner looking to explore the possibilities of machine learning or an experienced developer seeking inspiration for your next project, MLGallery offers a variety of projects to spark your creativity and expand your skills.

 ## Projects